eternalfool/ecommerce-rest-api/README.md

 ### Deployment
 The app is deployed on [https://ecommerce-rest-api.herokuapp.com](https://ecommerce-rest-api.herokuapp.com)

+### Summary
+- A seller can create, read, update and delete his own products.
+- An Admin can create, read, update and delete all products.
+- Requests are authenticated on the basis of tokens.
+- Tokens have a life of one hour.

 ### Tech

 Dillinger uses a number of open source projects to work properly: